 This means that they need a lot more than just a hutch!
-Our recommendation for pair of average size rabbits is an overall area of 10 ft x 6 ft with a run height of 3ft, or in metric, 3m x 2m and a run height of 1m.
+Our recommendation for a pair of average size rabbits is an overall area of 10 ft x 6 ft with a run height of 3ft, or in metric, 3m x 2m and a run height of 1m.

-Just as with a healthy diet, a rabbit’s environment has a huge influence on its health and well being.
+Just as with a healthy diet, a rabbit’s environment has a huge influence on its health and well-being.
 A caged rabbit can develop skeletal problems, sores and is more likely to be overweight.
 Check our note on environment and health by Specialist vet Richard Saunders.

 Let rabbits be rabbits

 Think about how rabbits behave in the wild.
 They need 24/7 access to a safe environment that allows them to do all of this:

 - Lying fully stretched out

 Size is important

 If you choose a traditional hutch as a bedroom for your rabbits, it needs to be big enough for a rabbit to take 3 hops and to stretch fully upright.
 For most breeds this will mean a hutch of 6ft long x 2ft tall, so we recommend a hutch no smaller than 6ft x 2ft x2ft, with an attached exercise run of 8ft long, 6ft wide and 3ft tall.
 An 8ft run may sound very big, but in reality this is only going to allow your rabbits 4 hops on average.

 But you don’t have to go for a hutch and run – more rabbit owners are being creative to give their rabbits the home of their dreams.
 Garden sheds can be converted, for example.